openmhealth/omh-dsu-ri/README.md

 Then,

 1. Clone this Git repository.
-1. Navigate to the `src/main/resources` directory and edit the `application.properties` file.
+1. Navigate to the `src/main/resources` directory and edit the `application.yaml` file.
-1. Check that the `spring.data.mongodb` properties point to your running MongoDB instance.
+1. Check that the `spring:data:mongodb:...` properties point to your running MongoDB instance.
   * You might need to change the `host` property to `localhost`, for example.
 1. To build and run the server, run `gradle bootRun`
 1. The server should now be running on `localhost` on port 8083.
-You can change the port number in the `application.properties` file.
+You can change the port number in the `application.yaml` file.